-With Goodwin's Associate Degree in Supply Chain and Logistics Management you will gain an understanding of the basics of supply chain management, manufacturing planning and control systems, purchasing, and physical distribution of goods to customers.
+An associate degree in supply chain and logistics management will help you gain an understanding of the basics of supply chain management, manufacturing planning and control systems, purchasing, and physical distribution of goods to customers.

 Goodwin University offers manufacturing programs at bachelor's degree, associate degree, and certificate levels.

 - Enrollment is hassle-free.

 - We’ll review your transcripts of prior learning (usually in less than one business day).

 Goodwin University will never sell your personal information to a third party.
 By submitting your contact information, you give permission to Goodwin University to contact you by phone, email, mail, and text message.